 - Counsel – the mentor is not there to deal with deep-seated emotional problems

 - Do things for you

 - Have to be an expert in everything

 - Involve you in their own problems

-The checklist was developed by the British Volunteer Mentoring Association who trained and matched hundreds of business mentors a few years ago.
+The checklist of what to look for in a business mentor was developed by the British Volunteer Mentoring Association which trained and matched hundreds of business mentors a few years ago.
 They evaluated the programme and found that those were the characteristics of the most successful mentors.

-So now you’re ready, how do you find a mentor?
+So now you’re ready, how do you find a business mentor?
 Business mentoring schemes come and go; ask your local business support agency if they can refer you to one.
-Or check-out MentorSME, the Government’s online gateway to mentoring services for UK small businesses.
+Or check-out MentorSME, the Government’s online gateway to business mentorship programmes for UK small businesses.

 If your need for a mentor coincides with a need for start-up funding, then you’ll be pleased to learn that the Government-back Start Up Loans scheme combines the two.
 You can find out more by clicking here.

 Even better, take the Sara Murray approach and ask someone you’ve met or know of, who you think you could learn from.
 People are usually flattered and love to be asked and to help.

 Mentoring is not the same as business coaching, which is a more structured and measured process, using powerful questions and tools.
 Coaching is usually something you pay for, while mentoring is usually something provided by someone more senior or experienced as a learning process for both of you.